 The Difference Between Workers’ Compensation and Social Security Disability (SSD)

-Workers’ Comp insurance provides assistance to countless injured workers each year, covering all medical expenses as well as ⅔ of average weekly wages.
+Workers’ Compensation insurance ( also known as workers’ comp or workman’s comp) provides assistance to countless injured workers each year, covering all medical expenses as well as ⅔ of average weekly wages.
 Workers’ Comp in South Carolina is a no-fault system that only requires that the injury occurred at work.
 Applying for benefits may seem straightforward, but because unforeseen issues with the insurance company can arise, it’s best to have an attorney with Workers’ Comp claim experience on your side.

 Social Security Disability (SSD) is a federal insurance program designed to help disabled workers who cannot return to work.
 To qualify, a condition must be: